wolfie/wolfie.github.com/_posts/2010-08-10-unconventional-typing.markdown

 Another great worry I had was whether or not I'd still use the netbook after this little experiment.
 While 400&euro; isn't terribly much, it's not so little that I'd spend it willy-nilly.

 I'm glad I took the chance, since I now consider it as my primary laptop.
 The Mac laptop on my desk (incidentally, currently underneath the netbook, as I write this post) as merely an underventilated computer with a battery.

+The ultimate answer is a resounding "yes".
+A netbook can be used for programming, and I say this without any kind of hesitation.
+I wouldn't use it as the _primary_ coding computer, but certainly as a mobile back-up.

 Whenever I expect being bored and stationary for a longer period of time, I'll surely take with me the little Sammy that could.